Fairy-Stockfish Python wrapper

 - Los Alamos

 Stockfish is a free, powerful UCI chess engine derived from Glaurung 2.1.
-It is not a complete chess program and requires a UCI-compatible GUI (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
+Stockfish is not a complete chess program and requires a UCI-compatible graphical user interface (GUI) (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
 Read the documentation for your GUI of choice for information about how to use Stockfish with it.

 This distribution of Stockfish consists of the following files: